 Item 5: Compressed Gauze

 Gauze, however, is vital for major wounds.
-Use gauze in conjunction with larger bandages like the OLAES or Israeli to pack cavities to stop hemorrhaging.
+Use gauze with larger bandages like the OLAES or Israeli for packing cavities to stop hemorrhaging.

-Faratec Inc. makes a vacuum-packed compressed gauze.
-In a tiny 2″ x 3″ (half-inch thick) package.
-Un-compressed, we now have 4.5″ x 4.1 yards worth of gauze!
-It’s a high-quality 6-ply cotton material, guaranteed sterile as long as the package is sealed.
+Faratec Inc. makes vacuum-packed compressed gauze in a tiny 2″ x 3″ (half-inch thick) package.
+With the gauze un-compressed, there is 4.5″ x 4.1 yards worth!
+This gauze is a high-quality 6-ply cotton material, guaranteed sterile as long as the package is sealed.
 With tear-away points on the package, you can quickly deploy the gauze and cover a large wound quickly.
 In other words, it’s a mighty little package worth every penny.

 Faratec Inc. Compressed Gauze